Ammunition – Possessing, Acquiring or Carrying

 - How can they prove the ammunition was bought or sold by you?

 Maximum penalty and court that deals with this chargeThe maximum penalty for this offence is 60 penalty units ($9,327.60) or 12 months imprisonment.
-As this is a summary offence meaning it will be heard by the Magistrates Court.

 What can you be sentenced to for this charge?Possessing cartridge ammunition for the purpose of collections can lead to confiscation, fines, a loss of firearms licence, and potentially prison.